ortus-docs/commandbox-docs/usage/commands.md

 artifacts remove
 ```

 >**Hint** : the text `artifacts` itself is not a command and you will receive an error if you hit enter after just typing that text.
-Context-specific help is available for all namespaces by typing `help` or `-help` after the namespace.
+Context-specific help is available for all namespaces by typing `help` after the namespace.

 ```bash
 artifacts help